husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ## Composition

-_Most of these questions are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for specific tasks.
-The answers to some of these questions reveal information about compliance with the EU’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions._

 ### What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?

-_Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
-Please provide a description._
 The instances in this dataset are submission statements from the Reddit platform.
 These are first-level comments authored by the discussion starter, typically accompanying media submissions, and summarizing the media's relation to the subreddit's topic.

 ### How many instances are there in total (of each type, if appropriate)?